4th Avenue Theater - Hold the Butter

 I have often thought about that most embarrassing incident in the 4th Avenue Theater.

 And I wonder if somewhere out there is a man or woman walking around with my hand print on their face - sorry about that.

-Check out this nostalgic look at the 4th Avenue Theater
+Check out this uniquely Alaska, one-of-a-kind 4th Avenue Theater Poster right now.